freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/change-styles-based-on-data.md

 ---

 ## Description

 <section id='description'>

 D3 is about visualization and presentation of data.
 It's likely you'll want to change the styling of elements based on the data.
-You can use a callback function in the <code>style()</code> method to change the styling for different elements.
+You can use a callback function in the `style()` method to change the styling for different elements.

 For example, you may want to color a data point blue if it has a value less than 20, and red otherwise.
-You can use a callback function in the <code>style()</code> method and include the conditional logic.
-The callback function uses the <code>d</code> parameter to represent the data point:
+You can use a callback function in the `style()` method and include the conditional logic.
+The callback function uses the `d` parameter to represent the data point:

 ```js
 selection.style("color", (d) => {